Optonet Vision Unit

 The superiority of computer based visual displays for vision testing is unchallenged, and hence the solid trend to replace both old wall-mounted Snellen charts and projectors in modern practices.
 However, the implementation of computerized charts is being hampered by their high cost and software compatibility issues.
 These reasons explain why this superior technology is not yet widespread internationally.

 At present, the vision unit is available as a freeware resource to all eye-care practitioners, and can be easily installed in most conventional computers for the display of high quality optotypes on a standard flat screen.
 The vision unit has been developed according to international guidelines in order to promote widespread and international acceptance of standardized visual tests.

 How to implement the Vision Unit in the clinic?

-The Optonet vision unit is a cross-platform application written in Java and designed to be compatible with most computer operating systems (Windows, Mac or Linux).
-The tests can therefore be displayed on any modern computer screen (or Windows Tablet) and can be calibrated for any viewing distance with a millimeter precision.
+The Optonet vision unit is an online application designed to be compatible with any digital device.
+The tests can therefore be displayed on any computer screen (or Tablet) and can be calibrated for any viewing distance with a millimeter precision.
 The vision Unit can be easily incorporated to every examination room, either to complement or to replace a more dated system.